vkj98/home/travel/KP/Kumara Parvatha Trek.md

 ![](KP/attachments/IMG20251108082745.jpg)

 We got our permits and bags checked and started the trek.
-We were a group of 20 trekkers accompanied by 2 trek leads and 2 trek guides.
+We were a group of 20 trekkers accompanied by 2 trek leads and 2 local guides.
 The trail starting from the forest office crosses over a wide stream which is spanned by a hanging bridge.
 The bridge shakes while one walks on it, adding another sense of adventure to the experience.

 ![](KP/attachments/IMG20251108085305.jpg)